The MATLAB® software is a 64-bit application that runs on

 to view and set user limits including virtual memory.

-approximately 400 MB if you start MATLAB without the Java® JVM™.
+On Linux systems, if you start MATLAB without the Java® JVM™,

-block (and therefore the largest matrix) by about the same.
+the size of the largest contiguous memory block by about the same.

 -nojvm comes with a penalty in that